lynamemi/FriendsApp/README.md

 # FriendsApp
 Full MEAN (MongoDB, Express, Angular, Node) CRUD operations // JavaScript

-Watch FriendsDemoVideo to see it in action!
+Watch FriendsVideoDemo to see it in action!